kyhavlov/consul-alerting/README.md

 | `change_threshold` | The time (in seconds) that this service must be in a failing state before alerting.
 Defaults to the global `change_threshold`.
 | `distinct_tags`    | Treat every tag registered as a distinct service, and specify the tag when sending alerts about the failing service.
 Defaults to false.
 | `ignored_tags`     | Tags to ignore when using `distinct_tags`.
 Useful when excluding generic tags like "master" that are spread across multiple clusters of the same service.
-| `handlers`         | A list of handlers to send alerts for this service, in the form "type.name".
+| `handlers`         | A list of handlers to send alerts for this service, in the form `type.name`.
 If not specified, the global `default_handlers` setting is used.

 #### Handler Options
 **stdout**